How many times you go through the terms and conditions mentioned in a legally binding contract? A lot of times, right?

-- Document builder: The editor lets you edit the templates as per your preference and requirements.
+- Document builder: The editor lets you edit the best contract templates as per your preference and requirements.
 You just need to drag and drop elements of your choice in your selected templates.

 - Internal & external review: You can easily collaborate with internal and external team members or clients to receive valuable feedback through notes and comments.
 You can also tag them with the @mention feature.

 - Soft sign: The send for acceptance feature of Revv lets you send documents for initial approvals or intra organization approvals.

 - Activity tracking: Revv lets you enjoy the perks of real-time activity tracking of the users of your document (who opened it, signed it, etc.).

 - eSign: You can send documents for eSign by filling in the signer details within seconds.

 - Email alerts: Revv sends notifications through emails when the status of a document changes.
 For example, when a document gets signed.

 - App integrations: You can integrate various business applications, like, Google Drive, Google Sheets, Zoho CRM, etc. using Zapier.